metayeti/myst2/CONTRIBUTING.md

 ### 6. Make all variables `const` by default

-Everything should be immutable and so `const` by default, except the things you explicitly don't want to be `const`.
-Always default to `const` before using `let` if you don't already know that the variable you're going to need should be mutable.
+Everything should be `const` by default, except the things you explicitly don't want to be `const`.
+Always default to `const` before using `let` if you don't already know that the variable you're going to need will change down the line.

 ### 7. All-uppercase any hardcoded constants